 Stress is the body’s reaction due to the adjustments it has to make.
 There are different physical, mental, and social responses that the body gives to stress, but that does not mean stress is not normal.
 Stress is a normal and everyday part of your day.
-Everyone can have different reasons for being stressed.
+Everyone can have different reasons for being stressed, and everyone manages stress differently.
+Some might go for a walk or run, others might take a long bath with scented candles, and some may even take a supplement like kava (which you can learn about over at Kava Guides) to help them manage these feelings.
 Yet, to many people, stress is just stress that comes and goes with time.
 However, this is where they are wrong.
 Stress can have an effect on you in different ways.

 Ahead, 8 weird ways in which stress affects your body!